 Twin Valley Seniors Inc. wants you to know that we have an account in place at Edward Jones to receive donations of securities and investments.
 TVSC can be designated as beneficiary on any IRA account you may have.
-If you would like to have more information or are considering supporting the Senior Center in this manner, please feel free to contact Edward Jones in Berlin at 223-3846 and speak directly with them.
+If you would like more information or are considering supporting the Senior Center in this manner, please feel free to contact Edward Jones in Berlin at 802-223-3846 and speak directly with them.
 All proceeds in this account would help ensure the continued operations of the Twin Valley Senior Center for the six towns we serve.

-A recent change in Vermont tax law (Act 11, enacted July 2, 2018), provides for a nonrefundable charitable contribution credit against the Vermont taxpayer's tax liability.
+Vermont tax law provides for a nonrefundable charitable contribution credit against the Vermont taxpayer's tax liability.
 This credit is 5 percent of the first $20,000 in eligible charitable contributions made during the taxable year.
 It applies whether the taxpayer itemizes deductions on their federal tax return or uses the standard deduction.

 For example: if your yearly charitable contributions total $1,000, the credit is $50 ($1,000 x 5% = $50).
 This credit reduces your taxes by $50, whether or not you itemize deductions.